 Meeting face-to-face for parent-teacher conferences has long been a challenge for many parents.
 Not every individual parent can get off work at the right times, or they may have additional children to care for at home.

-Technology such as video tools offer convenience for both teachers and parents, expanding everyone’s availability and making it easy to meet as often as needed and even asynchronously.
+Technology such as video creation tools offer convenience for both teachers and parents, expanding everyone’s availability and making it easy to meet as often as needed and even asynchronously.

 💯 Allows teachers to share student progress with parents